n0-clip/deerloot/README.md

-# deerloot

-## Version
-0.4.0

-## Description
-This is a Python-based tool for use with the DayZ map "Deer Isle" for searching items in an XML file and displaying their associated locations based on tier values.
-The tool supports case-insensitive and partial term searching.
-When multiple matches are found, the tool provides a numbered list for users to select the item they are interested in.

-## Usage
-1. Ensure you have Python installed on your system.
-2. Download or clone this repository to your local machine.
-3. Navigate to the directory containing the script via the command line.
-4. Run the script using the command `python deerloot.py`.
-5. When prompted, enter the name of the item you're looking for.
-The search is case-insensitive and accepts partial terms.
-6. If multiple matches are found, you will be presented with a numbered list.
-Enter the number of the item you're interested in.
-7. The tool will display the locations associated with the chosen item based on tier values.
-8. To quit the program, enter 'q' at the search prompt.

-## To-Do
-- Implement colour-coded output based on original map tier list.
-- Add support for more maps.
-- Perhaps an option to go into more detail about the item and where it's found.
-- Fix entries with no loot location info from showing as a search result.
-- Error handling, input validation, xml parsing efficiency, modularity

-# Changelog
-Version 0.4.0 - June 2023
-## New Features:
-The print_tier_locations function now also prints the usage information of each item.
-## Improvements:
-Updated the print_tier_locations function to extract and print the 'usage' tags of each item from the XML file.
-This update enhances the functionality of the print_tier_locations function by adding the ability to display the usage information for each item in addition to its tier locations.
-This makes the output of the script more informative for the user.

-Version 0.3.0 - June 2023
-## New Features:
-Added a new function load_tier_locations to load tier locations from a JSON file.
-Added a new function get_user_choice to ask the user to choose a number within a given range and validate the input.
-## Improvements:
-Modified the search_item function to use the get_user_choice function for user input and to accept the XML root as a parameter.
-Modified the print_tier_locations function to accept a dictionary of tier locations as a parameter.
-## Bug Fixes:
-Fixed a bug where the print_tier_locations function was called with one argument instead of two.
-## Other Changes:
-The tier locations are now stored in a separate JSON file for easier updates and better separation of data and code.
-Added error handling for file reading and parsing operations.
+# Deerloot

+Deerloot is a Python-based tool for looking up loot tables in the DayZ "Deer Isle" map.
+It allows for searching items in an XML file and displaying their associated locations and usages.

+## How to Use Deerloot

+1. Ensure Python is installed on your system.
+2. Download or clone this repository to your machine.
+3. Via the command line, navigate to the directory with the script.
+4. Run the script with `python deerloot.py`.
+5. Follow the on-screen prompts to search for items.
+6. If multiple matches are found, choose from the provided list.
+7. Locations and usages for the chosen item will be displayed.
+8. Enter 'q' at the search prompt to quit.

+## Upcoming Features

+- Color-coded output based on map tier list.
+- Support for additional maps.
+- Detailed information about items and their locations.
+- Improved handling for entries without location information.
+- Enhanced error handling and code modularity.

+## Changelog

+**Version 0.4.0 - June 18 2023**
+- New Feature: Usage information of each item is now displayed.
+- Improvement: Enhanced XML parsing to include item usage.

+**Version 0.3.0 - June 18 2023**
+- New Features: Added functions for loading tier locations from JSON and for user input validation.
+- Improvement: Refactored main functions for improved modularity and error handling.
+- Bug Fix: Resolved argument mismatch in function call.
+- Other: Tier locations are now stored separately for easier updates.

+**Version 0.2.0 - June 18 2023**
+- New Feature: Partial term search enabled for more flexible item lookup.
+- Improvement: Enhanced search_item function for improved usability.
+- Bug Fix: Resolved an issue where items without location information were showing as results.

+**Version 0.1.0 - June 18 2023**
+- Initial release: Basic item search and location display functionality implemented.